What are the document management challenges that businesses confront and how can they be addressed?

 At any point, you should be able to determine the status of the document, what changes have been made, if it has been authorized or not, whether it has been shared with other stakeholders, and so on.

-Document traceability is difficult to achieve without a DMS; this is one of the benefits of digitizing your documents and implementing a system to manage their lifecycle.
+Document traceability is difficult to achieve without a DMS; this is one of the benefits of digitizing your documents and implementing a system to manage records lifecycle.

 5- Losing important documents